manpaco/ipv6_canvas_painter/README.md

 # IPv6 Canvas Painter

-Overengineered solution to draw images or fill areas on a canvas through IPv6 addresses.
+Overengineered solution to paint images or fill areas on a canvas through IPv6 addresses.

 ## How to run?